 A great idea for an overnight family road trip during Spring Break is the indoor water park at the Great Wolf Lodge!
 With eleven locations in nine U.S. states plus Canada, hopefully there is one within a reasonable drive from your home.
 Over the past few years we have personally stayed at the Great Wolf Lodges in The Poconos, PA, Williamsburg, VA, and in Sandusky, OH and have had an amazing time at each one.
 And since admission to the water park is included in the price of the hotel stay- you get to enjoy two fun-filled days on the water slides with an overnight stay AND the decadence of staying in a nice hotel room.

-And since entrance to the water park is limited only to hotel guests, you can be assured that the water park is never over-crowded and you'll have plenty of opportunity for everyone to enjoy the slides and pools!
+And since admission to the water park is limited only to hotel guests, you can be assured that the water park is never over-crowded and you'll have plenty of opportunities for everyone to enjoy the slides and pools!